zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

         disclaimer = "\n\nThis is an automated email.
 Please do not reply." return email + disclaimer

+    # Add the disclaimer function to the toolset
     functions = FunctionTool({add_disclaimer})
     ```

-1. Save the file and review the code you just added.
-The function receives the email from the agent, appends the disclaimer to the email, and returns the result to the agent.

 Now that the `FunctionTool` is defined, you need to add code to monitor the agent run status and handle the function calls.